JohanOhlin/divingintoazure/_postsDrafts/2019-11-01-logging-in-worker-service.markdown

       });
 {% endhighlight %}

-<p>Logging is now completely setup in your worker service.
-To use it you have two options:</p>
+Logging is now completely setup in your worker service.
+To use it you have two options:

 <ul>
   <li><b>Standard .NET Core logging using the ILogger framework</b> - all the logged events with severity above the configured threshold will be forwarded to application insights.</li>
   <li><b>TelemetryClient</b> - this native Application Insight client gives you more control over the logging if you want to use non-standard log events.
 This is also useful when you want to write a successful event to the log while the standard logging is set to only report on warnings and higher.</li>
 </ul>

-<p>The TelemetryClient and ILogger are setup as per below</p>
+The TelemetryClient and ILogger are setup as per below

 {% highlight csharp linenos %}
 public class Worker : BackgroundService